 I mixed my dough by hand, which meant that the dough was quite shaggy at the beginning and my hands were covered in dough.
 Once it seemed like I had mixed in all of the flour, I dumped out the dough onto a wooden board to kneed it into something that looked decent.
 I timed it and it took me about fifteen minutes of kneading to get it into a passable smooth blob.
 Roll the dough into a circle.

 You’ll need to put a little olive oil on the bottom of a bowl.
 Put the dough into the bowl with a clean slightly damp dish-towel on top and wait about 75 minutes.
 Press down the dough about half-way through the process.

 Making the everything bagel mix

 In the meantime, you can make your everything bagel mix.
 If you live in the US, you can buy Trader Joe’s Everything but the Bagel although I also recommend adding 2 teaspoons of onion powder to the mix.
 If you don’t live in the US or prefer to make things yourself, no worries: I DIY’d my own mix that I suspect has a bit more bite to it.

 My everything bagel mix is intended to cover the bagels completely on both sides.
 There’s nothing worse than an everything bagel with only one side covered.
 We’ll put this mixture aside, but it can be made as you wait for the dough to rise.
-I mixed together two tablespoons of poppy seeds, two tablespoons of onion powder, two tablespoons of sesame seeds, one tablespoon of salt, 2.5 tablespoons of dried garlic flakes.
+I mixed together two tablespoons of poppy seeds, one tablespoon of onion powder, two tablespoons of sesame seeds, a half tablespoon of salt, two tablespoons of dried garlic flakes.
 Sometimes, I make extra.

 Divide out your dough into 10 equally-sized pieces with a lightly floured cutting board.
 You can go about making the pieces into little balls by rolling their bottom along the edge if you really want to.